Read Together · inkwool · Read Together · inkwool.com

 Then imagine your own friends here.

-Maya, David, and Priya are already reading Tomorrow, and Tomorrow, and Tomorrow.
-Jump through the chapters — their notes find you when you arrive.
-Then leave one of your own.
+Maya, David, and Priya are reading Tomorrow, and Tomorrow, and Tomorrow.
+They've left notes along the way — drag forward to discover them.
+Like the ones that land.
+Leave one of your own.

 🎮